Our Schools Team will be unavailable from 11:25 until 14:00 on Tuesday 24 April, due to staff training.

 - Supporting care leavers toolkit – this will help you understand what support is available to care leavers and how they can get information and advice when applying to higher education.

-There’s also a UCAS parents' evening presentation (5.09 MB) – you can use this to explain higher education applications at parents’ evenings.
+There’s also a parents' evening presentation (4.02 MB) you can use to explain higher education applications.

 Handouts for your students and their parents